MetricDust/shopprop_app_docs/docs/intro.md

 ## 📌 Next Steps

-Head over to the [v1.0 – First Public Release](../v1.0) to explore everything available in the current version of the ShopProp mobile app.
+Head over to the latest release [v1.0 – First Public Release](../v1.0) to explore everything available in the current version of the ShopProp mobile app.

 Or navigate via the sidebar ➡️